 Consolidation of loans has varying effects based on whether you refinance into private student loans or federal direct loans.

-If you are considering refinancing versus consolidating your student loans, both may be worthwhile choices for you if you are aware of their differences.
+If you are considering refinancing versus consolidating your student loans, both may be worthwhile choices if you know their differences.

 You can only merge federal student debts through a direct consolidation loan.